StakerDAO/blend/README.md

 ### Prerequisites

 The package provides a command line interface to deploy and upgrade the BLEND token.
 For convenience, some preset Ethereum network options are provided in Truffle configuration file: `truffle-config.js`.
-Currently, it contains configurations for local (`development`) and public (`goerly`) test networks.
+Currently, it contains configurations for local (`local`) and public (`goerly`) test networks.
 The configuration uses [Infura RPC](https://infura.io) to access public Ethereum networks.

 To run against the local development network, you must have `ganache-cli` installed (`npm i -g ganache-cli`).
 To work with public networks, you must supply the required environment variables, as specified in `.env.example`.